saluspass/salus-client/README.md

 * [HTML Agility Pack](https://github.com/zzzprojects/html-agility-pack)
 * [Extended WPF Toolkit](https://github.com/xceedsoftware/wpftoolkit)

-## Important notice
-Currently the storage of passwords is done in plain text.
-This means that the current implementation is __NOT SECURE__

 ## Cryptography Notice

 This distribution includes cryptographic software.
 The country in which you currently reside may have restrictions on the import, possession, use, and/or re-export to another country, of encryption software.
 BEFORE using any encryption software, please check your country's laws, regulations and policies concerning the import, possession, or use, and re-export of encryption software, to see if this is permitted.
 See [http://www.wassenaar.org/](http://www.wassenaar.org/) for more information.

-## Building
+## Building From Source

 Tested with Visual Studio 2017.
 Open ipfs-pswmgr.sln and build.
 Nuget packages should be restored automatically

 ## License
-The main license for this project is the GPLv3 - [https://github.com/devgeeks/Encryptr/blob/master/LICENSE](https://github.com/devgeeks/Encryptr/blob/master/LICENSE)
+The main license for this project is the GPLv3 - [LICENSE](https://github.com/viperman1271/ipfs-pswmgr/blob/master/LICENSE)

 Dependencies have their own licenses, which can be viewed at the following;
 * [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json/blob/master/LICENSE.md)